 We’ve compiled an awesome list of things to do on the EKKA public holiday in Brisbane.
 These ‘non- EKKA’ ideas are family-friendly and FREE!

 Disclaimer: This article is not yet updated with the latest Ekka information for 2024.
 When it is, we will let you know!
 (Especially if you sign up to our emails!) 😉

-The EKKA holiday is usually celebrated on the middle Wednesday of the 10 day show.
-However, this year, 2020 will be different.
+The EKKA holiday is usually celebrated on the middle Wednesday of the 10-day show.

-Here is a list of which dates the EKKA public holiday is celebrated on in each region in greater Brisbane:
+Here is a list of which dates the EKKA public holiday is on in 2023:

-- Brisbane City Council USUALLY celebrates show day on Wednesday 12th August 2020
+- Brisbane City Council celebrates show day on Wednesday 16 August 2023

 Here are our picks of the best things to do for free this EKKA public holiday …

 Queensland Museum is a museum of natural history, cultural heritage, science and human achievement that tells the changing story of Queensland.

 The Museum houses permanent and changing exhibitions and also provides in-depth education experiences, innovative public programs, early childhood activities and entertaining holiday activities.
 We aim to connect visitors to Queensland, its people and Queensland’s place in the world – past, present and future, through exhibitions, displays and public programs.